apache/spark/docs/graphx-programming-guide.md

 ## Connected Components

 The connected components algorithm labels each connected component of the graph with the ID of its lowest-numbered vertex.
 For example, in a social network, connected components can approximate clusters.
-We can compute the connected components of the example social network dataset from the [PageRank section](#pagerank) as follows:
+GraphX contains an implementation of the algorithm in the [`ConnectedComponents` object][ConnectedComponents], and we compute the connected components of the example social network dataset from the [PageRank section](#pagerank) as follows:

+[ConnectedComponents]: api/graphx/index.html#org.apache.spark.graphx.lib.ConnectedComponents$

 {% highlight scala %}
 // Load the implicit conversion and graph as in the PageRank example